-Mean N and P sorption (mg.g -1 plant dry weight) by each crop at 60 DAS for each treatment of fertilization packages between the degree of AMF colonization in the roots and P sorption in the shoot of maize plants, with an r = +0.909 (R-square = 82.6%, p = 0.032), and that of sorghum plants, with an r = +0.940 (R-square = 88.4%, p = 0.017).
+However, P status of the soil did not show a significant correlation with P uptake either by maize or sorghum crop.
+In spite of that, there is a significant positive correlation al alant during the burger of 60 DAS for an al treatment between the degree of AMF colonization in the roots and P sorption in the shoot of maize plants, with an r = +0.909 (R-square = 82.6%, p = 0.032), and that of sorghum plants, with an r = +0.940 (R-square = 88.4%, p = 0.017).
 This shows that there were significant contributions of AMF colonization in the roots to the amount of P taken up by the plants, both maize and sorghum.
 If soil soluble P has not exceeded crop requirements, AMF association will still result in significantly positive effects on P uptake and biomass production because of P requirements of the crops; for optimum growth and yields, crops require P since the early stage of their growth, either from soil, fertilizer application, or from AMF associations (Grant et al., 2005).